Its-LALOL/LALOL-Hub/Backdoor-Scanner/README.md

 3. Works in all backdoored games
 4. Highlight
 5. Backdoor Protection (Others scripts cant remove backdoor, Anti-Logger)
+6. Errors logger (Will show errors of server side scripts if there are any)

 [Join our discord to get scripts and backdoored games!](https://discord.gg/XXqzxT7E5z)